Private Insurance Investigations

 - Private Insurance Investigations:

-If you are accused of partaking in private insurance fraud, you must seek the advice of a licensed and experienced attorney immediately.
+If you are accused of having committed insurance fraud, you must seek the advice of a licensed and experienced attorney immediately.
 If you suspect someone of committing fraud, contact the insurance fraud bureau in New York or with the federal government as soon as you have a reasonable suspicion.

 Some defenses that can be made are to create a distinction between fraud and error.
 To commit fraud, someone must knowingly engage in a plan, scheme or activity to provide falsehoods, with the intent to achieve some financial gain.
 This is not the same as mistakenly billing for a treatment a patient did not receive.
 The best defense, however, is a good offense – that is, corporations and doctors need to be proactive, and create oversight to prevent the possibility of an insurance investigation.
 This includes a system in place for all employees and teaching its staff to recognize insurance fraud.